Microbule/microbule/README.md

 ```

 Microbule will automatically detect the service set its publish address as "/microbule-example-activator"!
 Since
-Microbule only relies upon OSGi services, you can use your framework-of-choice (CDI, Blueprint, Spring, etc.) to piece
+Microbule only relies upon OSGi services, you can use your framework-of-choice
-together your service implementation object.
+(OSGi Blueprint, OSGi Declarative Services, CDI, etc.) to wire up your service implementation object.

 ## Microbule Features